 Ari Shapiro, Ph.D.

-A cultural anthropologist by training, Ari has spent the last fifteen years conducting market research to improve new product development and communications in healthcare.
+A cultural anthropologist by training, Ari has spent the last twenty years conducting market research to improve new product development and communications in healthcare.
 Ari is responsible for keeping our work eminently valuable to clients.
 He works with clients to envision, plan, and execute research, then interpret results to make practical, actionable business decisions.
 Ari holds a B.A. in social studies and comparative religion from Harvard University, and M.A. and Ph.D. degrees in anthropology from Princeton University.

 Leslie Kaufman, Ph.D.

-Leslie is a cultural anthropologist who has specialized in public health and medical research for the past fifteen years.
+Leslie is a cultural anthropologist who has specialized in public health and medical research for the past twenty years.
 Leslie’s research brings a rigorous understanding of people, culture, and society to the context of innovation in healthcare.
 She applies research insights of market dynamics to enhance new product development, programs and services, and marketing communications.
 Leslie holds a B.A. in literature and languages from New York University, and M.A. and Ph.D. degrees in anthropology from Columbia University.